Vyemar/MavTutoring/README.md

 ### 1. **User Authentication**

 - **Sign Up**: Users can create an account with their email, password, and basic profile information (name and contact info).
-- **Sign In with ID Card**: Students sign in using their ID card (RFID, barcode, or QR code).
+- **Sign In with credentials**: Users can sign in using their account email and password.
-- **Sign Out**: Students sign out using their ID card, with accurate session tracking and attendance logging.
-- **Password Management**: Users can reset their password via email if forgotten.
+- **Sign in with SSO**: Users can use Single-Sign-On (SSO) to sign in using their UTA account.
 - **Role-Based Access**: Defined roles for Admins, Tutors, and Students, each with appropriate access levels.

 ### 2. **Tutor Scheduling**